-- 1. Ability to analyze the fundamentals properties of thermodynamics and apply the law of thermodynamics in engineering systems. - Ability to calculate heat, work and other thermodynamics properties ideal fluid and manage to solve problems for real fluids using volumetric equations of state. - Ability to evaluate the theory of the solution thermodynamics as well as the equation of state for pure and mixture fluids and to calculate phase equilibrium and chemical reaction equilibrium calculations.
+- Ability to analyze and evaluate the fundamentals properties of thermodynamics and apply the law of thermodynamics in engineering systems. - Ability to calculate heat, work and other thermodynamics properties ideal fluid, solve problems for real fluids using volumetric equations of state and develop thermodynamic properties relations.

+Ability to analyze the theory of the solution thermodynamics as well as the equation of state for pure and mixture fluids and to calculate phase equilibrium and chemical reaction equilibrium calculations.

-- 1. Smith, J.M., Van Ness, H.C. and Abbort, M.M.
+- Smith, J.M., Van Ness, H.C. and Abbort, M.M.
 2005.
-Introduction to Chemical Engineering Thermodynamics, Seventh Edition, McGraw-Hill. - Cengel, Y.A. and Boles, M.A.
+Introduction to Chemical Engineering Thermodynamics, Seventh Edition, McGraw-Hill.. - Cengel, Y.A. and Boles, M.A.
 2007.
 Thermodynamics-An engineering Approach, 6th edition, McGraw-Hill. - Iynkaran, K., David, J. and Tandy.
 2004.
 Basic Thermodynamics - Applications and Pollution Control, 2nd edition, Pearson Prentice Hall. - Daubert, Thomas, E. 1985.
-Chemical engineering Thermodynamics, McGraw-Hill.
+Chemical engineering Thermodynamics, McGraw-Hill. - 5.
 (The book is in bahasa version available at the library, translated by Prof. Mashitah Hassan, 1990)